Contact our corporate or local offices directly.

 The Print control and the first three methods listed above offer direct printing.
 The last two methods above are indirect printing via the Printer Configuration dialog.

 Outputs defined in one or more Output Job files assigned to a configuration of a PCB project are generated when that configuration is released.
 This generation happens as part of the high integrity release process with the release data stored in a new, planned revision of a target Item in a server.
 The Project Releaser is the interface used for this to happen.

 The Project Releaser can be accessed in the following ways:

 If Outputs have not been defined before running the Project Releaser, this can be done as part of the release process instead.

-If your project currently has no Output Job file(s) associated to it, the Project Releaser will detect this, and you will be asked if you wish to add default ones.
+If your project currently has no Output Job file(s) associated with it, the Project Releaser will detect this and you will be asked if you want to add default ones.
 If you opt to do so, the following will be created:

-For more on the release process, visit the Releasing a Design with the Project Releaser page.
+For more information about the release process, visit the Releasing a Design with the Project Releaser page.